thediveo/ThirdFlow/README.md

 For Windows users the PATH variable is well hidden, so just [ask the search engine :)](https://www.google.at/search?q=How+to+set+the+path+and+environment+variables+in+Windows)

+## Creating Your New Plugin

+Simply copy the contents inside the `skeleton` folder to a new folder.
+Then start the develop phase as described next and edit and rename the plugin tiddlers as suitable for your new plugin creation.
+After that, simply enter the release phase.
+These two phases are described next.
+And if you need to see a full blown life demonstration then simply look at the *Third Flow* plugin itself.
+Enjoy!

 ## Starting the Server

 ```